zarzycki/betacast/README.md

 Reference: C. M. Zarzycki and C. Jablonowski.
 Experimental tropical cyclone forecasts using a variable-resolution global model. *Monthly Weather Review*, 1430 (10):0 4012--4037, 2015.
 10.1175/MWR-D-15-0159.1.

+🔴 **IMPORTANT NOTE**: This README assumes some level of familiarity with CESM and/or E3SM.
+If a user has not used either model before, they are encouraged to view available tutorial materials before proceeding with Betacast.

 ### Workflow
 1. Create a case directory with either a supported or new grid configuration and verify that it is stable/runs given arbitrary inputs.
 2. Build an analysis/reanalysis grid to model grid weight file.